gospel-desk/www.logstown.com/the-twelve-believers/index.md

 ---

-[The Gospels](/the-gospels/) tell the story of Jesus, the Son of God, with the intention that we would submit to him.
-What does this submission look like?
+[The Gospels](/the-gospels/) tell the story of Jesus, the Son of God, with the intention that we would believe in him.
+What does belief look like?
 In the Gospels, there are twelve people whom Christ **directly, explicitly praises** for their faith.
 Just as Jesus calls the [Twelve Disciples](https://www.bibleinfo.com/en/questions/who-were-twelve-disciples), so also there are another Twelve who call on Jesus in a way that provides a clear picture of devotion for all Christians to follow.